Kanorin-chan/Simple-Cursor-Tracker/README.md

 - **Settings persistence** - save and load your preferences
 - **OBS overlay support** with borderless window options
 - **OpenTabletDriver integration** - automatically detects tablet configurations
+- **Automated tablet detection** using a custom `opentabletdriver.daemon.exe` or `opentabletdriver.customdaemon.exe` (no manual selection required for most tablets)

 ## Installation

 ### Prerequisites
 - Python 3.7+
 - OpenTabletDriver (optional, for tablet configuration detection)
+- **You must place your custom `opentabletdriver.daemon.exe` or `opentabletdriver.customdaemon.exe` in the same folder as this application/executable for automatic tablet detection to work.**

 ### Dependencies
 ```bash